EricHoffmeyer/080823_car_il8_bead_stim/README.md

 This repository contains the code and some results associated with the B7H3 CAR T + CXCR2 bulk RNAseq experiment.

 Breifly, two types of CAR T cells were created:
-  B7H3 CAR T cells
+  - B7H3 CAR T cells
-  B7H3 CAR T cells + CXCR2 ("BC2") - same CAR as the other, but an extra protein included in the plasmid
+  - B7H3 CAR T cells + CXCR2 ("BC2") - same CAR protein, but an extra protein (CXCR2) included in the plasmid

 These two CAR T cells were submitted to three conditions:
-  No stimulation
+  - No stimulation
-  B7H3 bead stimulation
+  - B7H3 bead stimulation
-  IL-8 cytokine stimulation
+  - IL-8 cytokine stimulation (a ligand for CXCR2)

 The cells were then collected for bulk RNAseq to compare the CAR T cells against each other for each stimulation.

 ## Folders

 The main repository contains R markdown files detailing the analysis of the mapped reads.
+Mainly done by subsetting the stimulation conditions, running DESeq2, and then GeneTonic exploration of the resulting pathway enrichment analyses.

 Files folders in the repository contain: